silviaCerby/gitbook/docs/management/workspace_configuration/app_settings_restrictions/add-settings-restrictions-to-an-app.md

 ---
-description: This article describes how to add password or member settings restrictions to an app.
+description: "This article describes how to add password or member settings restrictions to an app."
 intercom_id: 10276341
 ---